Bandwidth/python-sdk/docs/SessionsApi.md

                 stream_aliases=["alias_1","alias_2"],
             ),
         ],
-    ) # Subscriptions | Optional set of subscriptions to set on the participant.
-Calling this endpoint with no/empty body will only add the participant to the session.
-NOTE: the request body for this endpoint is OPTIONAL and provided as a convenience to avoid additional calls to the Update Participant Subscriptions endpoint. (optional)
+    ) # Subscriptions | The Body describes an optional set of subscriptions to apply to the participant.
+Calling this endpoint with no/empty body will only add the participant to the session, and will not subscribe the Participant to any media.
+The request body for this endpoint is OPTIONAL and provided as a convenience to avoid additional calls to the Update Participant Subscriptions endpoint. --- If a body is provided it will result in direct control over what Participants are subscribed to.    - if the participants Array is provided and not empty, that list of Participants will be subscribed To   - if the participants Array is missing or empty, and the sessionId is provided, the participant will be subscribed to the session, including all subsequent changes to the membership of the session   - if the sessionId and the participant Array are both missing or empty, no subscriptions will be created (optional)

     # example passing only required values which don't have defaults set
     try: